jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 ```

 #### Root kernel
-If you would like to install the Root kernel, please execute the following command
+To install the ROOT kernel, please execute the following command:

 ```bash
 conda create -c conda-forge --name root_kernel root ipykernel -y
 ```

-Some issues related to the Python binding are known.
+Some issues related to the Python bindings are known.

-You can use the root in interactive mode using the terminal, after activated the conda environment using the following command:
+You can use ROOT in interactive mode using the Terminal, after activating the conda environment with the following command:

 `conda activate root_kernel`

 ### 2.2 Utilities

-In the third row, you have some utilities, like Terminal (you can use it to execute bash command in the bash shell), text, markdown, python and R file editor.
+The third row contains several utilities, such as Terminal (you can use it to execute bash commands in the Bash shell), and text, Markdown, Python, and R file editors.

 ### 2.3 ReCaS-Bari Services Guides

-In the bottom rows you will find links to guides for all ReCaS-Bari GPU-cluster services.
+In the bottom rows, you will find links to guides for all ReCaS-Bari GPU cluster services.

 ## 3 Installing new Python modules